metamorph-inc/openmeta-mms/docs/testbenches/ara/08-PCBMfg.rst

 determined by checking the "Path" attribute of the top-level component assembly.)

-For general instructions on running test benches, refer to :ref:`testbenchbasics`.
+For general instructions on running test benches, refer to :ref:`ara_testbench_basics`.

 You'll also need an Eagle CAM job file for your design.
 This file specifies, among other things, which Gerber plot files will be produced